-Count Yorghi, (Jackson Drobko) also known as the Viceroy of Newtonville, has long despaired of the shitgibbons & craprabbits of his fiefdom & has taken to the illicit pleasures of all three serious brain crushes: Bop, Hard Bop & Post Bop.
+Count Yorghi’s Bagga-Burke World Beat, Count Yorghi, (Jackson Drobko) also known as the Viceroy of Newtonville, has long despaired of the shitgibbons & craprabbits of his fiefdom & has taken to the illicit pleasures of all three serious brain crushes: Bop, Hard Bop & Post Bop.
 This Addiction has consumed & twisted him into the man he has become: an inveterate embittered bopaholic.
 There is no 12 tone program that can save him!
-Taking to the bass, or the bone, depending on funding, he has formed a coterie of like minded degenerates, slaves of improvisation who have long lost the natural disgust of swing.
+Taking to the bass, or the bone, depending on funding, he has formed a coterie of like-minded degenerates, slaves of improvisation who have long lost the natural disgust of swing.
 Kent McMillan-drums, Dave Wilson-bass, Max Schleyfman-piano & Brian Burke-sax, all delinquent, all deformed, all tortured by the Count’s curse.

-The soulful alto saxophonist had a decade long association with multi Grammy Award winning acoustic guitarist Earl Klugh.
-He went on to perform & record alongside many Jazz, R&B & Urbane Music icons, including Patti LaBelle, George Benson, Oleta Adams, Patrice Rushen, Keith Washington, George Duke, Gene Dunlap, Dennis Coffey as well as the late Teena Marie.
-Recently Ray has turned his attention to composition & to the (notoriously difficult) soprano saxophone.
-World renown Jazz author & critic Scott Yanow describes Ray’s playing as “has his own conception…, plays melodically, & makes every note count!”
+Ray Manzerolle (Saxophonist, Composer), the soulful alto saxophonist had a decade long association with multi Grammy Award winning acoustic guitarist Earl Klugh.
+He went on to perform and record alongside many Jazz, R&B & Urbane Music icons, including Patti LaBelle, George Benson, Oleta Adams, Patrice Rushen, Keith Washington, George Duke, Gene Dunlap, Dennis Coffey as well as the late Teena Marie.
+Recently Ray has turned his attention to composition and to the (notoriously difficult) soprano saxophone.
+World renowned Jazz author and critic Scott Yanow describes Ray’s playing as “has his own conception…, plays melodically, and makes every note count!”